shabbychef/PDQutils/README.md

 <img src="github_extra/figure/improvedqq-1.png" title="plot of chunk improvedqq" alt="plot of chunk improvedqq" width="600px" height="500px" />

 Note that the q-q plot uses the approximate quantile function, qsnak.
-If we compute the approximate CDF of the random draws, we hope it will be nearly uniform:
+If we compute the approximate CDF of the random draws, we hope it will be nearly uniform, and indeed it is:

 ```r